AnyArabic | Mastering Nominative Case Ending in Arabic Language (Level 01)

 • You’ll learn how to identify the main grammatical elements that take the nominative case, including نَائِبُ الْفَاعِلِ and the hidden pronoun الضَّمِيرُ الْمُسْتَتِرُ.
 You’ll also practise converting singular nouns into feminine and dual forms, forming sound plurals, and recognizing broken plurals in real examples.

-By the end of the course, you’ll analyse Arabic sentences more accurately, understand important noun patterns more clearly, and apply essential grammar rules with greater confidence in reading, writing, and speaking.
+By the end of the course: You’ll analyse Arabic sentences more accurately, understand important noun patterns more clearly, and apply essential grammar rules with greater confidence in reading, writing, and speaking.

 Course Contents